The math doesn’t add up (and it never will)

 - Balance looks different with infants versus teenagers; seasonal adjustments are essential

-How to triage competing demands
+How to triage competing demands: the Three-Tier Priority Framework

 The first step in achieving work-life balance for working parents is accepting that you cannot do everything.
 The question isn’t “how do I fit it all in?”
 The question is “what stays and what goes?”